 This Quarterly Report on Form 10-Q includes statistical and other industry and market data that we obtained from industry publications and research, surveys and studies conducted by third parties.
 All of the market data used in this Quarterly Report on Form 10-Q involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such data.
-We believe that the information from these industry publications, surveys and studies is reliable.
+While we believe that the information from these industry publications, surveys and studies is reliable, we have not independently verified such data.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to a variety of important factors, including those described in the section titled "Risk Factors."